polandtyler/dotfiles/README.md

 If you want to copy this Vim config as a base for your own, you should:

 * Fork this repository.
-* Change the mention of "wasbazi" in the get.dotfiles.sh script to your own github name.
+* Change the mention of "tpoland" in the get.dotfiles.sh script to your own github name.
 * Customize the vim config to suit you.